SEIR-7-06/installfest/unit2-installations.md

 We're going to install Node.js using a tool called Node Version Manager (NVM for short).
 Node has been around for a while and has many versions available for us to use.
 We're going to focus on the latest Longterm Support (LTS) version for our work in the course.

-1. Verify you have a `.bash_profile` and a `.zshrc` file in your home directory.
+1. Verify you have a `.bash_profile`, `.zshrc`, and a `.zprofile` file in your home directory.
 - Run `cd ~` to get into your home directory.
-- Run `ls` and see if you have `.bash_profile` or `.zshrc` listed.
+- Run `ls` and see if you have `.bash_profile`, `.zshrc`, and `.zprofile` listed.
-- If not run `touch .bash_profile .zshrc`
+- If not, use the `touch` command to create those files.
+For example, `touch .zprofile`
 - Quit out of your terminal completely.
-You can go to the top menu for your terminal and click Quit Terminal.
+You can go to the top menu for your terminal and click Quit Terminal or press `cmd + q` on a Mac.
 - Reopen your terminal application.

 2. Run the following command to download the `nvm` install script via `curl`: